Brioche Loaf Bread

 Brioche, for me, is like bread on a pedestal.
 With its rich flavor and fine texture, it stands out above all.
-Yes, it takes a lot of time to make it, but the outcome is so worth it all.
+Yes, it takes a lot of time to make it, but as with all bread recipes here on the site, the outcome is so worth it all.

-If you love our Brioche Braid (one of the favorites here!), then here is another variation for you- Brioche Nanterre.
+If you love our Brioche Braid (one of the favorites here!), then here is another variation for you- Brioche Loaf Bread, also known as brioche Nanterre.
 Basically a brioche in loaf form, this uses the same recipe as the brioche braid but takes on a different form in assembly.

-I love how Brioche Nanterre is so perfect for spreading with any kind of jam, Nutella or butter because of its form.
-But, consider those spreads not necessary.
-This dreamy bread is perfect on its own.
+I love how Brioche Loaf bread is so perfect for spreading with any kind of jam, Nutella or butter.
+They are sturdy enough for sandwiches, too.
+But, consider those not necessary.
+This dreamy brioche recipe is perfect on its own.

 How to Make Brioche Nanterre?

+Sprinkle the remaining ½ cup of flour over the mixture to cover it.
+Do not stir.
 Let this stand for about 45-50 minutes.
 Cracks will form on the surface of the mixture.
-This is now your sponge.
+Your yeast has bloomed.

 Grease two 9×5 loaf pans.
-Shape each portion into a smooth ball.
-Arrange 8 balls in each of the loaf pans, 2 balls side by side for a total of 4 rows in each pan.
+Shape each piece of dough into a smooth ball.
+Arrange 6 balls in each of the loaf pans, 2 balls side by side for a total of 3 rows in each pan.
+Space them evenly to allow for rising.

-Brush the dough with egg wash.
-Cover each pan loosely with plastic wrap and allow to rise for another 2 hours.
-Preheat oven to 350 F. Bake the brioche for 35-45 minutes, or until a thermometer inserted at the center of the bread reads 200 F.
+Let Rise, then Bake.
+Cover each pan loosely with plastic wrap and allow to rise for 2 hours.
+Preheat oven to 350 F. Brush the surface of the dough with egg wash.
+Bake the brioche for 35-40 minutes, or until golden brown.

-During the last ten minutes of baking, or when the tops are browning too quickly, cover the pans loosely with aluminum foil.
+During the last ten minutes of baking, when the tops are browning too quickly, cover the pans loosely with aluminum foil during the last ten minutes of baking.

 And you are done!
 You get to eat the first slice, you lucky one!